pomerium/documentation/content/docs/capabilities/getting-users-identity.md

 </TabItem>
 </Tabs>

-TODO:
-- Explain the difference between the hosted and self-hosted route URLs pointing to the JWKS enpdoint
-- Explain how `kid` contains the JWT key ID, and this is the value you need to get the public key
+A successful request returns a JSON object describing the signing key.
+The `kid` parameter contains the signing key ID, which is used to calculate the corresponding public key.

 ```json title="JWKS response"